greena13/test_assistant/README.md

 # TestAssistant

-A collection of testing tools, hacks, and utilities for writing and fixing tests faster
+A collection of testing tools and utilities for writing and fixing tests faster

 ## Stability